gomorpheus/morpheus-docs/infrastructure/keypairs_certificates/keypairs_certs.rst

 Add Key Pair
 ------------

 ..
-IMPORTANT::  Keys need to be RSA format.
-Open SSH format is not accepted.
+IMPORTANT::  Keys need to be RSA format, OpenSSH format is not accepted.
+Some operating systems, such as Mac OS X, default to OpenSSH.
+When generating keys in these operating systems, `we must specify generation in RSA format <https://support.morpheusdata.com/s/article/ssh-key-not-showing-new-integration?language=en_US>`_.

 To Add Key Pair: